 - Meeting days will normally be the last Wednesday of each month.
 Tournament sites and official tournament dates will be selected at the meeting for the upcoming month.

-- Tournament pairings decided by drawing out of a hat both boaters and non-boaters.
-In the event that there are more boaters than non-boaters we highly recommend the extra boater to fish with another boater.
+- Tournament pairings are decided by blind draw.
+In the event that there are more boaters than non-boaters we highly recommend for safety reasons that the extra boaters work out an arrangement to fish together.
 New potential members must fish with a current member before joining club.

 - The same two members cannot fish together in consecutive tournaments.

-- Dues must be paid at the meeting.
+- Tournament dues must be paid at the meeting.
 Dues are paid even if a member cannot fish.
 All back dues must be paid at the next meeting.
 No refunds on prepaid dues with exception of a member who has fallen on hard times.

 - Non-boater fees are as follows: $40.00 per day, per lake fished. $50.00 per day, per lake fished which require 2 or more hours of travel from the club’s meeting place.